Rishengchang: History

 During the grand assessment day of 1910 (Xuantong 2), Li Wudian had created another class of shares known as the konggu (literally translated as 'empty shares') and awarded himself 1.7 of these.
 The new konggu had full voting rights during grand assessment days and unlike the capital shares, did not require any investments in silver.
 By creating these new voting shares, Li Wudian had made himself the absolute leader of the Rishengchang and could outvote all the other shareholders.

-Using his newly created konggu, Li Wudian was able to vote himself into the position of vice-president of the Rishengchang and gave himself one expertise share; this move gave him a position equal to that of general manager and during the expertise shareholder meetings he had equal voting rights.
+Using his newly created konggu, Li Wudian was able to vote himself into the position of vice-president of the Rishengchang and gave himself one expertise share; this move gave him a position equal to that of chief manager and during the expertise shareholder meetings he had equal voting rights.
 Li Wudian was both the top insider as well as the controlling shareholder of the Rishengchang.
 None of the other managers of the Rishengchang had the courage to go against and criticise Li Wudian's lending-related decisions, as he could fire anyone.
 Furthermore, he controlled their expertise share allotment as well as the retirement benefits that they would receive.
-When the general manager of the Rishengchang dared oppose the decisions that Li had made, contradictory orders would only add to the general confusion that plagued the bank under his reign.
+When the chief manager of the Rishengchang dared oppose the decisions that Li had made, contradictory orders would only add to the general confusion that plagued the bank under his reign.

 In 1911 and 1912, the performance of the Rishengchang would greatly deteriorate, causing the bank to operate at a net loss.
 The diminishing returns caused the brothers of Li Wudian to exchange their capital shares in silver.
 This made the management desperate and Li Wudian had to find new sources to borrow capital from.

 In 1914, the branch manager of the Beijing branch office of the Rishengchang was unable to make good on his guarantee of a debt of the failed Heshengyuan Bank.
 In response he fled back to the province of Shanxi.
 Later, a warrant was issued for the arrest of the capital shareholders of the Rishengchang as they were held responsible for the act, as the capital shareholders still carried unlimited liability for the actions of the bank.
 In 1915, under the new Chinese Republican civil code, the creditors that were owed the money would become the new common shareholders of the Rishengchang and they subsequently withdrew the charges that were held against the Li brothers.
 The new owners of the bank granted the Li brothers an annual salary of 1000 silver dollars.

 The reorganised Rishengchang, which only had a single equity class, would continue to operate until 1932, when the bank was forced to permanently close its doors at the height of the global economic Great Depression.